MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-use-instant-search-to-search-all-folders-and-all-stores-for-a-phrase-in-the-subject.md

 ﻿---
-title: 'How to: Use Instant Search to Search All Folders and All Stores for a Phrase in the Subject'
+title: 'Use Instant Search to Search All Folders and All Stores for a Phrase in the Subject'
-TOCTitle: 'How to: Use Instant Search to Search All Folders and All Stores for a Phrase in the Subject' ms:assetid: d3152bfa-6e7d-4b68-8c7e-e2e155a92b49 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff424478(v=office.15) ms:contentKeyID: 55119923
+TOCTitle: 'Use Instant Search to Search All Folders and All Stores for a Phrase in the Subject' ms:assetid: d3152bfa-6e7d-4b68-8c7e-e2e155a92b49 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff424478(v=office.15) ms:contentKeyID: 55119923